-Of course, the virus is having its impact on ASAP staff too, so we ask for your patience and understanding as staff take time to care for their own and their loved ones' physical and emotional well being.
+Of course, the pandemic is having its impact on ASAP staff too.
+We ask for your continued patience and understanding as staff take time to care for their own and loved ones' physical and emotional well-being.

 The pandemic has provided an opportunity for ASAP staff to mindfully consider the health and environmental impact of a return to in-person events.
 You can read more about how we have solidified those considerations into operational guidelines here:

 - Carbon Impact and Travel Statement- ASAP acknowledges the carbon impact of staff travel and makes intentional decisions to limit staff travel, especially air travel.
 Our model at ASAP is to prioritize virtual events that do not require travel and to only travel to events that are in line with our mission and strategic priorities.
 While ASAP values in-person meetings we are limiting travel for participation in programming and events in consideration of our carbon impact.
 We encourage other organizations to consider limiting their own carbon impact by hosting virtual events and limiting their own travel.

 ASAP plans to gradually and intentionally reintroduce attendance and hosting of in-person events and looks forward to seeing many of you this year as public health conditions improve.

 ASAP continues to assess members' accessibility needs and work to address them as swiftly and comprehensively as possible, especially as we experience unprecedented growth.
 Here are some of the ways we’re working to make the ASAP Network more accessible: